Mariners’ use of ‘opener’ strategy in bullpen game backfires immediately in road loss to Rockies

 Down 5-0, McCaughan entered the game in the second inning, having to face that top of the lineup.

 Using a sinking fastball that tops out at 91 mph and a slider with more command than bite, he needed just six pitches to retire the first three hitters he faced.
 It was the first of five solid innings pitched.
-He allowed a run but didn’t allow a hit in his debut.
+He allowed a run but not a hit in his debut.

+“I tried to just get out there and take it all in it, just breathe,” he said.
+“Really it slowed everything down and taking a pitch by pitch.
+I know it sounds cliché, but that’s really kind of what it takes when you get out there.
+Everything starts going fast so you just take that breath and it slows down a little bit and lets you see the game.”

 His one run allowed came when he walked the first two batters of the fourth inning.
-A sac bunt and a sac fly led to his only run allowed.
+A sac bunt and a sac fly led to the run.

+“I believe in myself and I feel like I do belong out there,” he said.
+“Just because I don’t throw 95 (mph) like these all these other guys do, I do it my own way.
+That’s throwing strikes, getting ahead and mixing speeds.
+I think just the ability to believe in yourself, believe in the pitch that’s about to come out of your hand.
+I’ve played this game for a while and I’ve been lucky to keep playing it.
+So I’m just gonna keep doing it.”

 The Mariners offense provided just three runs of support, which simply can’t happen in a bullpen game, particularly one at Coors Field, where the Rockies average 5.5 runs per game.
 The three runs came on solo homers from Kyle Seager, Luis Torrens and Mitch Haniger.
 Seattle had just five total hits in the game.